Pittsburgh Dog Bite Lawyer

 You might consider injuries from a dog bite as one-dimensional physical injuries, but the effects of these injuries can be physical and psychological to the victim.
-There are cases where plastic surgery is needed for the victim to address the bad scarring while others can have emotional trauma because of the scars or some may develop a fear of dogs because of their experience in
+There are cases where plastic surgery is needed for the victim to address the bad scarring while others can have emotional trauma because of the scars or some may develop a fear of dogs because of their experience in the attack.

 What “Dog Bites” Means in Pittsburgh?